Posted on 3 Comments

 Step 1 – Dynamic Warm-up to Lubricate The Joints

-We need to lubricate our joints to make our run smoother and lower our chance of injury.
+We need to lubricate our joints to make our running smoother and lower our chance of injury.
 So it is highly recommended to move all the joints in the body when starting the warm-up.

 We focus on the entire body and move each joint and joint, first with linear movements and then with rotations.